COMMON QUESTIONS

 To begin the certification process, first fill out the Living Wage Employer Application Form.
 If all staff aren’t currently paid a living wage, employers must provide a Living Wage Implementation Plan as part of their application.

-The cost varies by size and sector, starting at $50/year for the non-profit and private sector with fewer than 10 employees.
-For full details of the cost please refer to the Alberta Living Wage Employer Guide.
+The cost varies by size and sector, starting at $75/year for the non-profit and $150 for the private sector with fewer than 10 employees.
+For full details of the cost please refer to the table here.

 There are several reasons that employers pay living wages across the province and in Canada, these include happier workers, less turnover, and fewer missed work days.
 Many also consistently report that they feel it’s the right thing to do.